tawfikkh/stripe-dotnet/readme.md

 You can configure the Stripe.net package to use your secret API key in one of two ways:

-a) In your application initialization, set your API key (only once once during startup):
+a) In your application initialization, set your API key (only once during startup):

 ```csharp
 StripeConfiguration.SetApiKey("[your api key here]");